haberdashPI/vscode-master-key/notes.md

                   of `args.commands`.
             - [X] args is a non array or table value for a sub command of `runCommands`
             - [X] non table or string value for an array element of `runCommands`
-        - [ ] review coverage to verify there aren't additional checks we're missing
+        - [X] review coverage to verify there aren't additional checks we're missing
         - [X] test that all error messages show up when expected
         - [X] make sure a range is always provided
-        - [ ] integration test for both warnings and errors in type script setup
+        - [X] integration test for both warnings and errors in type script setup
+            - [X] get it working in debug
+            - [X] update tests
+            - [X] debug unreliable test outcomes
     - [ ] validate modes to ensure that at least one of them allows the user to type 😬
     - [ ] refactor and cleanup rust code
     - [ ] proper conversion to keybindings.json command